 We know how many young singing actors get their first agent.
 They perform in a New York City agent showcase hosted by their musical theater program in the final semester of college and are approached by an agent that later agrees to sign them.
 Cool.
 If you’re currently enrolled in a program at a school with a showcase, this article might basically be done for you.
 Do well at your showcase and knock ‘em dead!
 But for the rest of us, this is not the case.

-Here are some tips on how to get an agent when your college days are behind you.
+Here are some tips on how to get a musical theater agent when your college days are behind you.

 1. Define who you are and what you do.

 If you get a meeting with an agent or manager, their very first question for you will most likely be: Where do you see yourself in the industry?
 In the past, we’ve called this your “type.”
 For example: “I’m a blonde ingenue.”
 “I’m a character tenor.”
 Most actors have interpreted this to mean there is only one type others will see them as, that their type is based solely on their appearance, and that they need to figure out what that type is so they can adhere to it as closely as possible.
 Let’s all ditch that, shall we?

 An actor’s appearance shouldn’t be the sole and most defining characteristic when being considered for a role.
 Period.
 Instead, start with who you are.
 Internally, as a human.
 What roles make you say, “that’s me.”
 Conversely, which roles would feel most to you like artificial posturing?
 Start making a list of the ones that feel the most like you that are your age and that you could step into today.
 Are the plurality of those roles edgy and alternative?
 Free-spirited and folksy?
 Professional and precise?
 Winsome and youthful?
 Blue-collar and middle-aged?
 Define what you are and—as you go—what you’re not.

 Have this list of roles ready for when an agent asks.
 Be able to describe succinctly what story emerges when you look at all those roles in total.
 This will inform your brand.